A synthetic Lorentzian Cartan-Hadamard theorem: Introduction

 \begin{thm}[Synthetic Lorentzian Cartan-Hadamard] Let $X$ be a globally hyperbolic regular Lorentzian length space.
 If $X$ is locally concave and future one-connected, then every pair of timelike related points is connected by a unique timelike geodesic, and these geodesics vary continuously with their endpoints. \end{thm}

 In fact, we will provide a slight generalization of the above to the setting of so-called Lorentzian \emph{pre-}length spaces, see \autoref{großesThm}.
-Moreover, as in the metric setting, this result will also enable us to globalize upper curvature bounds by $\kappa$ for any $\kappa\geq 0$.
+Moreover, as in the metric setting, this result will also enable us to globalize a upper curvature bound by zero.

 This article is structured as follows: In \autoref{sec:Preliminaries}, we start by recalling basic definitions pertaining to the theory of Lorentzian length spaces, and fix notations and conventions before introducing a precise definition of local concavity.
 This definition will be compared to other notions of curvature bounds, and we will use it to show uniqueness of geodesics within comparison neighborhoods (\autoref{uniquemaxlocal}). \\ In \autoref{sec:LocalExistence}, this result will then be extended to an entire neighborhood of a given geodesic (\autoref{großesThm}).
 This is essentially a synthetic analog of the fact that in a Lorentzian manifold with timelike sectional curvature bounded from above by $0$, timelike geodesics do not encounter conjugate points \cite[10.20.\ Cor.]{oneil}.\\ Finally, in \autoref{sec:Globalization}, we will provide various applications of \autoref{großesThm}.
 First, we will show that geodesics within a comparison neighborhood vary continuously with their endpoints (\autoref{contvargeod}).
 Then we will establish a technical lemma guaranteeing that, under suitable assumptions, whenever two comparison neighborhoods are connected by a timelike geodesic, we can define continuously varying geodesics between any two points in these neighborhoods in a unique way (\autoref{globlem}).
-This will be the crucial step in showing that under the same assumptions, any two timelike related points in a locally concave Lorentzian pre-length space can be connected by a timelike geodesic (\autoref{geodconnected}).
+This will be the crucial step in showing that under the same assumptions, any two timelike related points in a locally concave Lorentzian pre-length space can be connected by a timelike geodesic.
 Furthermore, if we assume our space to be future one-connected, these geodesics are even unique and vary continuously with their endpoints, which is precisely the Lorentzian version of the Cartan-Hadamard Theorem we set out to prove.
 Finally, under similar assumptions, we provide globalization results for our notion of concavity as well as for upper curvature bounds as defined in \cite{curvature}.